In this article

 Enjoy the benefits of asset allocation

-Spreading your money among different types of investments has been shown to lower your investment risk.
-Annuities offer opportunities to diversify among fixed account and variable investments, thereby managing your risk while still allowing you to potentially benefit from higher returns.
+Spreading your money among different types of investments has been a strategy used to potentially lower your investment risk.
+Annuities offer opportunities to diversify among fixed account and variable investments, thereby helping you manage your risk while still allowing you to potentially benefit from higher returns.

 Use annuities to pass money along to heirs quickly